BTC/USD vs. ETH/USD: Which is Better to Trade?

 The growing number of cryptocurrencies might actually become a little bit confusing for traders, which is why today's article will compare Bitcoin/US Dollar with Ethereum/US Dollar CFDs and ask the golden question: which one is better for trading purposes?

-Before we start, have you tried the MetaTrader 4 or MetaTrader 5 Supreme Edition?
+Before we start, have you tried MetaTrader 4 or MetaTrader 5 Supreme Edition?
 Our unique plugin for MetaTrader trading platforms offers over 60 exclusive tools and indicators to help you take your Bitcoin and Ether CFD trading to the next level!
-Check it out and download for free today.
+Check it out and download it for FREE today by clicking the banner below!

 For now, back to our golden question...
 Below we'll review five factors that might point us in the right direction before we reach a final conclusion – BTC/USD vs. ETH/USD: which is better to Trade?

 You might be surprised to learn, however, that Ether has had a similar journey with its price movement versus the USD.
-ETH/USD started at around $7.65 on the 1 January 2017 and has since risen to a whopping high of nearly $1,200.
+ETH/USD started at around $781 on 1 January 2018 and rose to a whopping high of nearly $1,374 at one stage.

-Who will be the winner in 2018?
-That's very difficult to tell, but Bitcoin's leadership role (see factor 2) could make a continuation of Bitcoin's bull run, with levels of $25,000, $50,000 or even $100,000 no longer a fantasy.
+Who will be the winner in 2020?
+That's very difficult to tell, but Bitcoin's leadership role (see factor 2 below) could make a continuation of Bitcoin's bull run, with levels of $25,000, $50,000, or even $100,000 no longer a fantasy.
 The highest ever Bitcoin price is probably not yet written in stone.

-From this perspective, the Bitcoin chart seems to have the upper hand, as it's considered to be the market favourite – especially when considering its constant bullish price action and strong uptrend.
-You can clearly see the difference when you compare it to Ether, which had its bull sprints here and there but not as consistently as Bitcoin.
+From this perspective, the Bitcoin chart seems to have the upper hand, as it's considered to be the market favourite – especially when considering its constant bullish price action and its strong uptrends.
+You can clearly see the difference when you compare it to Ether, which had its bull sprints here and there, but not as consistently as Bitcoin.

-All in all, both instruments have moved up a lot so be aware that there is always a risk of market prices falling on unexpected news.
-Also the risk of an implosion can never be ruled out either, when considering how new these asset classes are.
+All in all, both instruments have moved up a lot, so be aware that there is always a risk of market prices falling due to unexpected news.
+Also, the risk of an implosion can never be ruled out either when considering these asset classes.
+Below you can see the Bitcoin chart plotted against the US Dollar (BTC/USD):

 Bitcoin remains the most well-known cryptocurrency and there seems to be no threat of it losing that position.
 Therefore, the chance that Bitcoin will be able to preserve this status in 2018 as well is fairly decent.